How to Build an ICF Home

 The vertical steel is placed before each pour.
 If the structure above is a continuation of ICFs, a cold joint dowel would be placed to tie the next pour to the first.
 Most bracing systems have adjusting turnbuckles which allow the walls to be perfectly straightened as the pour is finished.
 Most companies offer training and technical support in addition to providing installer manuals, pre-engineered tables, CAD details, and engineering models.

-You can learn for yourself how to build with ICFs by registering for our free online training course.
+Building with ICFs is easy!
+Learn how to build an ICF home by registering for our free online training course.